MarocZan/Ocarina-of-Time-REDUX/README.md

 This is the source code for the Better Ocarina of Time hack (link) by Maroc.
 This project is based off Roman971's fork of OoT-Randomizer (https://github.com/Roman971/OoT-Randomizer)

+NB: To select the 2x text speed version instead of the 3x, rename the `patch2xtext.bps` file to `patch.bps` inside the `patch` directory, overwriting the previous one.
+The default `patch.bps` is the one with 3x text speed.

 Instructions:

 - Download the armips assembler: <https://github.com/Kingcom/armips>, build it or download the precompiled version, and put the executable in the `tools` directory, or somewhere in your PATH